This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Oil: Use vegetable oil or canola oil.
+• Oil: Use avocado, vegetable, or canola oil.

 How To Make Chocolate Zucchini Bread

-The photos and instructions are here to help you visualize how to make a mini chocolate zucchini bread.
+These photos and instructions help you visualize how to make a small loaf of chocolate zucchini bread.
 See the recipe box below for ingredient amounts and full recipe instructions.

 two pictures showing zucchini slices in a vitamix blender and the second photo showing shredded zucchini.

-1. Add the dry ingredients: Add the flour, cocoa powder, baking powder, baking soda, and salt.
-Stir until no flour remains, being careful not to over-mix.
+1. Add Dry Ingredients: Add the flour, cocoa powder, baking powder, baking soda, and salt.
+Stir just until no streaks of flour remain.
+Do not overmix.

-1. Stir in the chocolate chips or chocolate chunks.
+1. Add Chocolate: Stir in chocolate chips or chopped chocolate.

-1. Bake: Pour the batter into a lightly buttered 5×5 inch baking dish and bake for 30 minutes.
+1. Bake: Pour the batter into a lightly buttered 5×5 inch baking dish.
+Bake at 350°F for 30 minutes.

 Expert Tips